ENIACJushi/TouHouLittleMaidBE/Docs/intruduce/EN.md

+Added cute maids to Minecraft, who can help with battles, farming and other tasks.

+Supports custom models, you can easily switch the maid model, or create your own maid model.

 ![title](title.png)

 This Add-On is a port of Java MOD of the same name, which added cute maids to Minecraft.

-These maids are capable of assisting with battles, farming, and various other tasks. **Most tutorials can be found in the in-game guidebook, this article is just a brief introduction to the features.**
+**Most tutorials can be found in the in-game guidebook, this article is just a brief introduction to the features.**

 ## Guidebook